Chief Executive Officer

 Mike is passionate about his vision for the future of renewable materials.
 He also has an enviable reputation for building high performing teams and delivering strong business results in the chemicals space.
 Through his guidance, Renmatix is rapidly establishing itself as the leader in production of affordable cellulosic sugars.
 With 20 years of demonstrated leadership as an executive at Rohm and Haas Company, Mike acquired his global market perspective while serving in roles across North America, Europe, and Asia.
-That wealth of experience has allowed him to leverage a rich personal network to identify and attract crucial Renmatix team members like CSO Dr. Manuk Colakyan, process technology expert Fred Moesler, marketing & communications director Duncan Cross, and SVP/CRO Mark Schweiker.
+That wealth of experience has allowed him to leverage a rich personal network to identify and attract crucial Renmatix team members like CSO Dr. Manuk Colakyan, CTO Fred Moesler, Talent Acquisition Director Cameron Ruble, and CRO/SVP Mark Schweiker.

 Dr. Manuk Colakyan